How to File Personal Bankruptcy in Ontario, Canada

 - Advise the Trustee in writing of any address changes; and

-- Generally assist the Trustee in administering the estate
+- Generally assist the Trustee in managing the estate

 The Assignment is filed with the OSB, a branch of the federal government that monitors bankruptcy and insolvency filings.

 1. Once the Certificate of Appointment is issued to the Trustee, you are legally bankrupt.
-At that point, your assets vest in the Trustee (i.e., he becomes the legal owner) for the purpose of liquidation and distribution to your creditors.
+Your assets become the property of the Trustee for the purpose of their liquidation and distribution to your creditors.

 In the majority of situations, you won’t lose your assets, as Ontario law allows a bankrupt person to retain:

 - Household furnishings and appliances up to $14,180

 - your principal residence’s equity is exempt IF the equity in your home does not exceed $10,783.
 If the equity does exceed $10,783 then it would have to be realized upon by the Trustee

 - All necessary clothing